-Last Update June 2021 by Crystallace
+Last Update February 2022 by Crystallace

 1. To Disclaim Yourself from Personal Liability

-You want to have a lawyer written legal disclaimer on your website, in the event that someone relies on any information that you write or post on you website.
+You’ll want to have a lawyer written legal disclaimer on your website, in the event that someone relies on any information that you write or post on you website.
 You need to make it clear to your visitors and to your audience, that all information on your website is for “educational and informational” purposes only.

-For example, let’s say you are giving your readers tips on how to make money through side hustles, homeschooling, dealing with depression, or dieting; you don’t want to get sued because someone took your advice and lost money, their kid failed a test, or they didn’t lose any weight.
+For example, let’s say that you are giving your readers tips on how to make money through side hustles, homeschooling, or dieting; you don’t want to get sued because someone took your advice and lost money, their kid failed a test, or they didn’t lose any weight.

 2. To Be in Compliance With the Law

 When have you ever known Uncle Sam to be ok with not being involved in a business?
 Never, right?
 Blogging and influencing is no different.
 There are regulations and compliance laws that pertain to this industry that you’re choosing to be a part of regardless of whether you look at it as a hobby or a business.

 New bloggers have the tendency to procrastinate on getting their legal pages set up for their blog but let me be clear, this is the quickest way to get your blog shut down.
 If you don’t do what is required by the law, you are susceptible to repercussions, fines and lawsuits.